rschmehl/awesco.eu/content/awe-explained/index.md

 [^9]: Hermann Oberth: "Das Drachenkraftwerk".
 Uni Verlag, Dr. Roth-Oberth, Feucht, 1984. {{< pdf_button url="Oberth1984.pdf" >}}
 At the same time, the team of Bryan W. Roberts at the University of Sydney developed and tested quad-rotorcraft for harvesting high-altitude wind energy,[^10] while Miles L. Loyd, an American engineer working at Lawrence Livermore National Laboratory, laid the foundation for quantitative analysis of AWE systems.
 [^10]: Bryan W. Roberts: "Quad-Rotorcraft to Harness High-Altitude Wind Energy".
 In: Roland Schmehl (Ed.)
 "Airborne Wind Energy - Advances in Technology Development and Research", Green Energy and Technology, Springer Nature Singapore, pp. 581-601, 2018. {{< doi_button doi="10.1007/978-981-10-1947-0_23" >}}{{< pdf_button url="Roberts2018.pdf" >}}
-In his seminal article,[^11]<sup>,</sup>[^12] Loyd compared the pulling power of a kite that is moving only in the direction of the tether with the maximum power of a kite that is additionally flying cross wind maneuvers.
+In his seminal article,[^11]<sup>,</sup>[^12] Loyd compared the pulling power of a kite that is moving only in the direction of the tether with the maximum power of a kite that is additionally flying crosswind maneuvers.
 [^11]: Miles L. Loyd: "Crosswind Kite Power".
 Journal of Energy, Vol. 4, No. 3, pp. 106-111, 1980 {{< doi_button doi="10.2514/3.48021" >}}{{< pdf_button url="Loyd1980.pdf" >}}
 [^12]: Miles L. Loyd: "Genesis of Crosswind Kite Power".
 Presentation at the Airborne Wind Energy Conference (AWEC) 2010, Stanford, 28-29 September 2010. {{< pdf_button url="Loyd2010.pdf" >}}
 This comparison is summarized by the following diagrams showing the power harvesting factor $\zeta = P/(\Pw S)$ as a function of the tether reeling factor $f=\vt/\vw$ for different values of the lift-to-drag ratio $\CL/\CD$ of the kite.

 {{< figure_gallery src="loyd_kites_tex.svg" >}}

 In this nondimensional representation, $\vw$ is the wind velocity, $\vt$ the tether deployment velocity, $\Ft$ the tether force, $P=\Ft\vt$ the pulling power, $\Pw=1/2\rho \vwexp{3}$ the wind power density and $S$ the wing surface area.
 For simplicity the aerodynamic lift coefficient $\CL$ is set here to 1.
-The two diagrams show that cross wind operation of a kite greatly increases its power output and that this increase is amplified with the lift-to-drag ratio.
+The two diagrams show that crosswind operation of a kite greatly increases its power output and that this increase is amplified with the lift-to-drag ratio.
 For higher lift-to-drag ratios the increase is more than two orders of magnitude.

-For the cross wind kite, Loyd computes the maximum harvesting factor as
+For the crosswind kite, Loyd computes the maximum harvesting factor as
 $$\zetaopt=\frac{4}{27} \frac{\CL^3}{\CD^2}$$
 which occurs at the reeling factor
 $$\fopt=\frac{1}{3}.$$
 Comparing the two diagrams, it is obvious that cross-wind operation drastically increases the electricity output.

-Loyd also investigated onboard conversion for a kite flying cross wind at constant tether length and concluded that the performance is similar to ground-based conversion.
+Loyd also investigated onboard conversion for a kite flying crosswind at constant tether length and concluded that the performance is similar to ground-based conversion.
 The two different conversion modes are illustrated in the following figure, where $\vvkt$ and $\vvkr$ are the tangential and radial components of the kite velocity $\vvk$.

 {{< figure_gallery src="loyd_concepts_tex.svg" >}}